 Cutting the fuel consumption for transport and production alone will have a major effect on the ecology and economics of the country.
-Let’s start with transport, as most of us are either vehicle owners or passengers who can contribute to the greener and wealthier country.
+Let’s start with transport, as most of us are either vehicle owners or passengers who can contribute to a greener and wealthier country.

 Switch to the most fuel-efficient cars

-There are 8.1 mln cars in Sri Lanka and you can’t replace them all for fuel economy or eco driving.
-But some private vehicle owners may want to upgrade their cars.
+Some private vehicle owners may want to upgrade their cars.
 According to The Hindu magazine, the TOP 5 fuel-efficient cars in the country are:

 - Suzuki Wagon R 1.0 – 21.79 kpl